kaalam/document.source/kaalam/_posts/2018-10-1-how_is_jazz_a_solution.md

 <blockquote>
 In the end, <b>Jazz runs on top of Linux and does not require anything else</b>.
-It persists data, does computation, scales across a cluster, and serves final applications that only need a web browser or a mobile phone app to connect to it.
-Just <b>one monolithic process</b> that is <b>extremely lightweight</b> and <b>conceptually very simple</b>.
+It persists data, does computation, scales across a cluster, and serves final applications that only need a web browser or a mobile app to connect to it.
+Just <b>one monolithic process</b> that is
+<b>extremely lightweight</b> and <b>conceptually very simple</b>.
 Should there be complexity, it is in the application code written in
-<b>Bebop</b> or in the front end technologies written for the browser that Jazz only serves.
+<b>Bebop</b> or in the front end technologies written for the browser.
 </blockquote>

 <h4><b>Five:</b> Using CPU/GPU to do neural networks while <b>expecting neural networks to do what the CPU does</b> is broken.</h4>